-On July 10 1760, the regiment took up new quarters in Münster.
+In February 1760, the regiment took up new quarters in Münster.
 On July 10, it took part in the Combat of Corbach where it was deployed in the right column under Lieutenant-General Count von Kilmannsegg.
 It suffered heavy losses in this battle.
 On September 19, the regiment valiantly fought against a superior French force

 On February 15 1761, the regiment fought in the Combat of Langensalza as part of General von Spörcken's Corps.
 On March 21, the regiment took part in the engagement of Grünberg where it was attached to the Corps of the Hereditary Prince of Brunswick.
 On July 16, during the Battle of Vellinghausen, it belonged to Spörcken's Corps who remained at Herzfeld on the left bank of the Lippe and did not take part in the battle.